 We want to help you navigate this uncertain time, and provide answers to all of your questions.
 While we might not have the answer to every question surrounding recreation in Colorado right now, we are going to do our best to find the information and provide the most up to date resources for you.
 As things continue to change, and evolve, we will continue to update these questions surrounding the reopening of outdoor recreation in Colorado.

-If you would like to speak to one of our specialists, please give us a call at 1-877-RAFTING
+If you would like to speak to one of our specialists and hear more about how we are changing out operations in response to the pandemic, please give us a call at 1-877-RAFTING.

 Outdoor recreation is great for your physical and mental health and under the public health order Governor Polis recommends outdoor recreation for the people of Colorado in a safe and responsible manner.
 Stay with your group, wear a mask when encountering others, and take extra sanitary precautions when necessary.

 Under the safer-at-home order, Coloradans should still stay close to home.
 We are waiting to hear what the next phase after safer-at-home will be.
 Currently, outdoor adventure operators are allowed to take guests on trips.

 Wear a mask when participating in outdoor activities if it is safe for you to do so.
 If you will be in close proximity to people outside of your group you should wear a mask.

 Whitewater rafting tours have started in Colorado.
 The closest rafting to Denver is Clear Creek which is open for guests.
 You can also take a rafting tour on the Upper Colorado River, and the Arkansas River.

 You can raft on Clear Creek, the Arkansas River, the Colorado River and more rivers near Breckenridge.
 Each river is about 1 hour from Breckenridge, making it the perfect central location for your vacation.